NxPKG/khulnasoft-docs/content/radar/get-started/first-request.md

 When querying for time series, `result.meta` will also include the returned [aggregation interval](/radar/concepts/aggregation-intervals) in `meta.aggInterval`.

-When present, `meta.confidenceInfo.level` will also provide an indication of how much confidence Cloudflare has in the data.
-Confidence levels are affected either by internal issues affecting data quality or by Cloudflare not having sufficient data for a given location or Autonomous System (AS).
+When present, `meta.confidenceInfo.level` will also provide an indication of how much confidence Khulnasoft has in the data.
+Confidence levels are affected either by internal issues affecting data quality or by Khulnasoft not having sufficient data for a given location or Autonomous System (AS).
 In these cases, confidence level will be below `5` (refer to [Confidence levels](/radar/concepts/confidence-levels) for more information).
 {{</Aside>}}

 ## Use Python